Eeeek. I’m having some withdrawal symptoms this week. I’m giving up the bottle. The L’Oreal #5AR bottle.

 “I’d like to quit dyeing my hair, too,” one woman said.

-“I don’t think my husband would want me to,” said another.
+“I don’t think my husband would want to see my gray hair,” said another.

 A third one said, “When I started going gray, people told me, ‘you need to dye your hair.
 It looks awful’.”